mmei-d/FridgeFinder-Web-App/README.md

-# Recipe-Finder-Web-App
+# Fridge Finder: Web App to Discover Recipes
-Find recipes based on the ingredients you already have in your fridge!
+Don't know what to cook?
+Find your next meal idea with the ingredients you already have in your fridge and pantry!